-Today’s city planners understand that climate change is real and environmental footprints have consequences for health and quality of life.
+Today’s city planners understand that climate change is real and that environmental footprints have consequences for health and quality of life.
 We’ve realized that there is a high price to pay — both figuratively and literally — for forsaking urban green spaces.
 In an environmental awakening, many cities worldwide are doing what they can to make their cities greener and healthier.

 What’s the connection between city green spaces, environmental health, and the health of each city dweller?
 Let’s find out.

 The urban heat island effect is a growing challenge for cities.
 Structures made of asphalt, cement, and steel, like roads, pavement, and buildings, accumulate a lot of heat, raising city temperatures by 1 to 7 degrees Fahrenheit compared to rural areas.

 The good news is that green spaces help curb the heat island effect.
 Plants and trees lower the temperature through transpiration and by providing shade.
 Surfaces that are shaded by trees can be 20-45 degrees Fahrenheit (11-25°C) cooler than unshaded areas at peak temperatures.
 In addition, plant transpiration alone or in combination with shading can help reduce peak summer temperatures by 2 degrees to 9 degrees Fahrenheit (1-5°C).

 During heatwaves, urban vegetation is one of the key factors that make our cities habitable.

 Trees and Vegetation Filter Air and Slow Flash Flooding